-It’s also home to the stunning Victoria Park, complete with waterfall and beer garden.
-There is also the Marheineke market hall, host to a wonderful organic market at some times, and flea market at others.
+It’s also home to the stunning Victoria Park, complete with a waterfall and beer garden.
+There is also the Marheineke market hall, host to a wonderful organic market at some times, and a flea market at others.

-With its cobbled streets reminiscent of Paris or England, this charming little neighborhood is also as lively at night as it is during the day and is a great spot for backpackers, couples, and anyone who wants a laid back, authentic atmosphere.
+With its cobbled streets reminiscent of Paris or England, this charming little neighborhood is also as lively at night as it is during the day and is a great spot for backpackers, couples, and anyone who wants a laid-back, authentic atmosphere.

-You should stay in Bergmannkiez if you want to feel like a local; you love exploring markets; you prefer independent shops and dining options; you enjoy unusual street art; you’re looking for a romantic destination.
+Stay in Bergmannkiez if you want to feel like a local; you love exploring markets; you prefer independent shops and dining options; you enjoy unusual street art; you’re looking for a romantic destination.

 Best places to stay near Bergmannkiez:

 Don’t miss out on Richardplatz and Schillerkiez for the best cafe in Neukolln.
 Other highlight attractions are Tempelhof Field, a weekly Saturday market-Schillermarkt, and Klunkerkranich.

-This also is seen as the cool, hip or bohemian parts of the city.
-With new cafes, shops and bars popping up everywhere!
+This also is seen as the cool, hip, or bohemian parts of the city.
+With new cafes, shops, and bars popping up everywhere!
 There are lots of places to see in this area, such as the Neukölln opera house, the puppet theatre, Britz Garden, and Britz Castle.
 There is also the 48h Neukölln Festival…a festival for all cultures and age groups where people can show off their artistic talent.

 Best places to stay in Neukölln:🔍FIND BEST HOTELS IN NEUKOLLN

 Berlin’s most tranquil neighborhood, Tiergarten is the ideal destination for those who want to stay away from the noise of nightclubs and bars.
 Filled with leafy, treelined streets and old-world coffee shops, this is the most relaxing neighborhood to enjoy a slower pace of life.